H3LLO-WRLD-ai/factrix/README.md

 * **Backend:** Python/Node.js for orchestration.
 * **Deployment:** Cloud-hosted.

----

 ## 🔹 The Matrix Connection

 * Taking the "red pill" = Choosing truth over deception.
-* Our bot is the **red pill for misinformation**—helping people see reality clearly.
+* Our bot is the **red pill for misinformation** helping people see reality clearly.

----

 ## 👥 Team